 Learning to change your eating behaviors to better manage your health will help you to meet your medical goals.
-Many insurance companies cover MNT with a physician’s referral.
+Many insurance companies cover Medical Nutrition Therapy with a physician referral.

 Our services also include educational programs and seminars for other departments in our health system and in the community.

 To set up an appointment in our outpatient clinic, please call the Concord Medical Center (925) 674-2667 or contact us for more information.

 Our Nutrition Service Team is responsible for the delicious, healthy food you can enjoy in our cafes.
 We are focused on providing sustainable, locally grown, whole grain, and trans fat free products.
 For many years we have been incorporating fresh seasonal fruits and vegetables into our menus.
 In addition, we purchase milk that does not contain synthetic hormones such as recombinant bovine growth hormone (rBHT or rBST).
 We purchase coffee that is organically grown and fair trade certified.
 Ongoing green initiatives are also considered.
 Our menus feature increased use of plant-based offerings and promote foods that contain probiotics.
 Ultimately, our purpose is to improve the health of our patients, staff and the communities we serve.

 Call (925) 947-5313 or contact us for more information.